Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Experiment

 \subsection{Qualitative Comparisons}

 We provide qualitative comparisons in \cref{fig:visual_result_reds4}, where Stream-DiffVSR generates sharper details and fewer artifacts than prior methods.
 Additional visualizations of temporal consistency and flow coherence are included in the supplemental material.
-A qualitative comparison with Upscale-A-Video (UAV)~\citep{zhou2024upscale} is included in the appendix.
+A qualitative comparison with DOVE, SeedVR2, Upscale-A-Video (UAV) is included in the appendix and supplementary.